uea-teaching/python-introduction/lectures/interactive-python/interactive.md

 Note:

-At the most basic level, interact autogenerates UI controls for function arguments, and then calls the function with those arguments when you manipulate the controls interactively.
+At the most basic level, interact auto generates UI controls for function arguments, and then calls the function with those arguments when you manipulate the controls interactively.
 To use interact, you need to define a function that you want to explore.